chef/chef-web-docs/chef_master/source/vmware.rst

 *Note*: add a ``-f FOLDERNAME`` if you put your ``--template`` in someplace other then root folder, and use ``--dest-folder FOLDERNAME`` if you want your VM created in ``FOLDERNAME`` rather than the root.

-A full basic example of cloning from a folder, and putting it in the "Datacenter Root" directory is the following:
+**Clone from a folder into the "Datacenter Root" directory:**

 .. code-block:: bash

-  $ knife vsphere vm clone MACHINENAME --template TEMPLATENAME -f LOCATIONOFTEMPLATE \
+  $ knife vsphere vm clone MACHINENAME --template TEMPLATENAME -f /path/to/template \
   --bootstrap --start --cips dhcp --dest-folder /

-Listing the available VMware templates
+**List the available VMware templates:**

 .. code-block:: bash